If your question isn’t on here, please contact us.

 - Can we use the coach in the evenings?

 This is dependant upon the driver’s hours and itinerary.
 On the first night, this will not normally be possible because the driver will have been driving all day.
 On other nights it is usually OK to use the coach, provided we are informed in advance and this is shown on the itinerary.
-The driver must also have his 11 hour break over-night so if the coach is used until very late in the evening, the coach can not be used until late morning the following day.
+The driver must also have his 11 hour overnight break, so if the coach is used until very late in the evening, the coach can not be used until late morning the following day.

 - Can we eat on the coach?

 It depends on the driver as some prefer that food is not consumed on their vehicle.
-When pupils do eat on the coach please make sure that all rubbish is put in the rubbish bags.
+When pupils do eat on the coach please make sure that all rubbish is put in rubbish bags.

 - Can we leave things on the coach?

 Yes, but at your own risk - no valuables!
 Items left in the main part of the coach will not be covered by insurance if the coach is broken into.